 Best Bakery in Fira: Erotokritos

-in case you don’t know it or you haven’t noticed it bakeries is a thing in Greece.
+In case you don’t know it or you haven’t noticed it, bakeries are a thing in Greece.

-There is no town or village in Greece without its own list of amazing bakeries.
+There is no town or village in Greece without its list of amazing bakeries.

-I am a huge fan or Erotokritos bakery and I am sure you will be too once you try it.
+I am a huge fan of Erotokritos bakery, and I am sure you will be too once you try it.

 Seriously, do not leave the island if you don’t try their Oreo Cookies chocolate cake…